ropensci-archive/opendata/README.md

 ### Web frameworks

 RStudio recently created [Shiny][shiny], which combines R, html, css, and javascript to make web applications.
 Related tools are available, including [openCPU][opencpu] ([on CRAN][opencpucran]) and [Rook][rook].
 However, Shiny is the most promising of these.
-A package by Yihui Xie called servr provides a simple HTTP server to serve files under a given directory based on the [httpuv][httpuv] package.
-It is not on CRAN yet, but you can get it on Github [here][servr].
+A package by Yihui Xie called [servr][servr] provides a simple HTTP server to serve files under a given directory based on the [httpuv][httpuv] package.
 The [httpuv][httpuv] package, made by Joe Cheng at RStudio, provides low-level socket and protocol support for handling HTTP and WebSocket requests directly within R.

 ### Parsing data from the web